-The commission from reinsurance reported in the statement of profit and loss represents the commission income of 27.5% for the premium ceded and a profit commission on the annual profit derived from all the fees ceded under a treaty.
+The commission from reinsurance reported in the Statement of Net Income represents the commission income of 27.5% for the premium ceded and a profit commission on the annual profit derived from all the fees ceded under a treaty.

-CGIF has entered into risk sharing agreements with KEXIM in relation to three guarantee accounts; first in March 2019, second in April 2021 and third in August 2021.
+CGIF has entered risk sharing agreements with KEXIM in relation to three guarantee accounts: first in March 2019, second in April 2021 and third in August 2021.
 In all agreements, KEXIM's proportion is equal to 50% of the guaranteed amount and as such, participation fee amounting to 50% of the guarantee fees will be ceded after deducting the respective commission.